We owe Indigenous People in our state and nation a debt far more substantive and long-lasting

 community service and enrollment efforts.
 These communities and nations include the

-that the university currently occupies part of their ancient homeland.
+the university currently occupies is their ancestral homeland.

 Conclusion language: use the following as a guide, consider including a connection